sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_45_ProgrammingTheCPU/Quiz01.md

 **Description**

-a) EIP is the most special purpose of CPU Registers.ESP is the one that always pointing towards Stack memory.ECX & ESI are conditional Special-purpose registers.

-b) EIP is the most special purpose of CPU Registers.ESP is the one that always pointing towards Stack memory.ECX & ESI are conditional Special-purpose registers.

-c) EIP is the most special purpose of CPU Registers.ESP is the one that always pointing towards Stack memory.ECX & ESI are conditional Special-purpose registers.

-d) EIP is the most special purpose of CPU Registers.ESP is the one that always pointing towards Stack memory.ECX & ESI are conditional Special-purpose registers.
+EIP is the most special purpose of CPU Registers.ESP is the one that always pointing towards Stack memory.ECX & ESI are conditional Special-purpose registers.

 ---
 ---